thibaultyou/fibonacci-martingale-trading-strategy/README.md

 - `Price Deviation to Open Safety Orders (%)`: The percentage deviation from the initial entry price at which safety orders will be placed.
 - `Take Profit (%)`: The percentage above the average entry price at which the strategy will close all positions and take profit.
 - `Max Safety Orders Count`: The maximum number of safety orders allowed (up to 8).
+- `Use Stop Loss`: A boolean option to enable or disable the stop-loss feature.
+- `Stop Loss Deviation (%)`: The percentage deviation from the initial order price at which the stop-loss will be triggered.

 ## ⚠️ Risk Management

 Please note that the Fibonacci Martingale Strategy involves a high level of risk.
 The martingale approach can lead to significant losses if the price continues to move against the position and the maximum number of safety orders is reached.
-It is crucial to understand the risks involved and use the strategy with caution.
+The newly added stop-loss feature can mitigate some of these risks by closing the position at a predefined loss level, thereby limiting potential losses.
+However, it is crucial to understand the risks involved and use the strategy with caution.

 ## 🛠️ Installation